-Having epilepsy does not automatically mean learning difficulties, but some people with epilepsy report difficulties with memory, concentration and fatigue, all which have an impact on learning.
+Having epilepsy does not automatically mean having learning difficulties, but some people with epilepsy report difficulties with memory, concentration and fatigue, all which have an impact on learning.

 Epilepsy is an “invisible” condition – seizures come and go, so others often don’t recognise that people with epilepsy can have ongoing symptoms

 Cognitive and learning difficulties